polina-nn/news/README.md

 All migrations are at  [migrations](migrations).
 Before starting the server, you need to create a new empty database in the Postgres DB.
+During migrations, a user with login "polina" and password "polina" is automatically created (Author and administrator).
+You can create other administrators and authors, if you login as "polina", password "polina".
+You can change in [_migrations/01.sql](_migrations/01.sql) the login and password.
+You must generating a password hash by [app/MainBase64.hs] (app/MainBase64.hs).

 The name of the database and the owner put in the config:
 ```
 config {